-Problem Cause Remedy Abrasion Long-time operations causes the fork to wear and reduces the thickness of the If the measured value is below the wear limit, replace fork. fork.
-Inspection for thickness · Wear limit: Must be sthickness 90% of fork Distortion Forks are bent out of shape by a number of reasons such as overloading, glancing blows against walls and objects, and picking up load unevenly. • Difference in fork tip height Fork length (mm) Height difference (mm) equal or below 1500 3 above 1500 4 If the measured value exceeds the allowance, replace fork.
+Problem Problem Cause Remedy Abrasion Long-time operations causes the fork to wear and reduces the thickness of the fork.
+Inspection for thickness is needed. · Wear limit: Must be 90% of fork thickness If the measured value is below the wear limit, replace fork.
+Distortion Forks are bent out of shape by a number of reasons such as overloading glancing blows against walls and objects, and picking up load unevenly.
+Difference in fork tip height Fork length (mm) Height difference (mm) equal or below 1500 3 above 1500 4 If the measured value exceeds the allowance, replace fork.
 Fatigue Fatigue failure may result from the fatigue crack even though the stress to fork is below the static strength of the fork.
 Therefore, a daily inspection should be done.
 Crack on the fork heel.
 Crack on the fork weldments.
 Repair fork by expert.
 In case of excessive distortion, replace fork.